geerlingguy/baby-safe-temp/README.md

   1. Make sure you have MicroPython flashed to your Raspberry Pi Pico.
   2. Copy the `main.py` script from this repository to your board.
-  3. Connect LEDs to the board following the circuit diagram below:
+  3. Connect LEDs to the board following the circuit diagram shown above.

-TODO: Add circuit diagram.
+  4. Power up the board, and watch the LEDs.